 No more than a couple hours were needed to build a rudimentary version of the app.
 I unit tested the basic algorithms to make sure they behaved correctly and launched the app on heroku only a few hours after I had started working on it.
 I then shared the link (

 fez-monolith.heroku.com fez.mbillard.com) on a Gamefaqs thread where some players had gathered to work on the puzzle.

 Trolls, false positives and false negatives

 As soon as the app went live I was already working on the next version where people could confirm or deny sequences marked as being right.
-This turned out to be very important because trolls were already trying to negate the work of others by entering false information like marking untested sequences as invalid or marking invalid sequences right.
+This turned out to be very important because trolls were already trying to negate the work of others by entering false information like marking untested sequences as invalid or marking invalid sequences as being the solution.

 Causes of false negatives and why mysql != postgresql

 Each false negative was the result of one of these 3 problems: